rubberduck203/led-driver-kata/README.md

 When requested
 Then that LED is turned off
 And all other LEDs are in their original state

+### Initialize the LEDs

+When the driver is initialized
+Then all of the LEDs should be off

 ### The pins are active LOW not HIGH!